 - 21.7.1.
 The DSL and Deputy DSL will undertake training to provide them with the knowledge and skills required to carry out the role.
 This training includes Prevent awareness training and inter-agency working training and will be updated at least every two years. - 21.7.2.
 In addition, their knowledge and skills will be refreshed at regular intervals, at least annually, to allow them to understand and keep up with any developments relevant to their role.
 For further details about the training of the DSL, see Appendix 4. - 21.7.3.
-Prevent duty training will be consistent with Home Office Workshop to Raise Awareness of Prevent training if available.
+Prevent duty training will be consistent with Home Office Workshop to Raise Awareness of Prevent training if available - 21.7.4.
+The Designated Safeguarding Lead (DSL) holds overall responsibility for safeguarding and child protection, working in close partnership with local Safeguarding Partners.
+All staff must remain vigilant and responsive to any concerns about a child's welfare, whether arising at home or in other environments.
+In accordance with the EYFS reforms, the Pre-School Leader serves as a Deputy Designated Safeguarding Lead (DDSL) with specific responsibility for safeguarding within the EYFS, ensuring that age-appropriate safeguarding practices are embedded and consistently applied across the setting.
+Contact details are clearly stated above.